DavidWilliams81/cubiquity/README.md

 * **linalg.h:** https://github.com/sgorsten/linalg
 * **MurmurHash3:** https://github.com/aappleby/smhasher/wiki/MurmurHash3

-The demos, tools, and tests also use some external projects, most of which can be found in the src/external folder (excapt SDL).
+The demos, tools, and tests also use some external projects, most of which can be found in the src/external folder (except SDL).

 * **Flags library:** https://github.com/sailormoon/flags
 * **Glad OpenGL loader:** https://glad.dav1d.de/